CodeDoesGood/iOS-Style-Guide/README.md

 - Last line of a file
 - Last line in each case statement in a switch if the cases are several lines
 - Last line of a closure if followed by another closure, if the closure contains several lines
-- First line in an if-else-guard-do-catch (etc) statement if the statement contains several lines

 \* There is no limit on what "several lines" means, use your judgement, but generally for readability it will mean 4 or more lines.